danadria/danadria.github.io/_pages/cv.md

 * **Researcher at ASReview** (September 2022 - ongoing)
   * Utrecht University
-  * Drafting a meta-analysis on the use of active learning for systematic reviews.
+  * Drafting a systematic review on the use of active learning for systematic reviews.
   * Taught a text-mining computer practical to MSc Applied Data Science students.

 * **Researcher at Missing Data Group** (September 2022 - ongoing)